morlandi/django-htmx-forms/README.md

 1. the dialog body will be immediately loaded with static content provided by option "html"
 2. then the dialog is shown (unless the "show" parameter is false)
-3. finally, dynamic content will be loaded from remote address provided by option "url" (if supplied)
+3. then, dynamic content will be loaded from remote address provided by option "url" (if supplied)
 4. if successfull, a 'loaded.dialog' event is fired; you can use it to perform any action required after loading